 Founding Board Member

-Christy Hinnant is an 8-year US Army Veteran, rape survivor, activist, advocate and the current Mrs. Universal 2020.
+Christy Hinnant is an 8-year US Army Veteran, rape survivor, activist, advocate and 2x Mrs. Universal (2019/2020).
 In 2005, she was sexually assaulted by a stranger at Fort Jackson, South Carolina.
 Through the years she struggled with the aftermath of the assault; the PTSD, the shame, feeling alone, and not knowing what was next.
 She struggled with ineffective counselors and the justice’s system not doing their job.
 Although there are certain resources available to sexual assault victims after an assault there isn’t a place for them to go and heal.
 Christy’s passion to help others and create that healing safe space grew.

 Director of Operations